tektoncd/dashboard/DEVELOPMENT.md

 1. [`go`](https://golang.org/doc/install): The language Tekton Dashboard is built in
 1. [`git`](https://help.github.com/articles/set-up-git/): For source control
-1. [`dep`](https://github.com/golang/dep): For managing external Go dependencies. - Please Install dep v0.5.0 or greater.
+1. [`dep`](https://github.com/golang/dep): For managing external Go dependencies. - Please install dep v0.5.0 or greater.
 1. [`ko`](https://github.com/google/ko): For development. `ko` version v0.1 or higher is required for `dashboard` to work correctly.
 1. [Node.js & npm](https://nodejs.org/): For building and running the frontend locally.
 See `engines` in [package.json](./package.json) for versions used.
 1. [`kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl/): For interacting with your kube cluster.